Trócaire: Programmes

-Activities
+Past activities

-In 1982, Trócaire worker Sally O’Neill and Michael D. Higgins (who would later be elected President of Ireland) visited El Salvador to investigate the 1981 El Mozote massacre, in which the Salvadoran Army killed more than 800 civilians.
+In 1982, Trócaire worker Sally O'Neill and Michael D. Higgins (who would later be elected President of Ireland) visited El Salvador to investigate the 1981 El Mozote massacre, in which the Salvadoran Army killed more than 800 civilians.
 In 1984, Bishop Eamonn Casey, then chairman of Trócaire, refused to meet Ronald Reagan during the president's visit to Ireland, as a protest against the United States government's support of the Salvadoran military.
-O’Neill also worked in Ethiopia during the famine in the mid-1980s and played a central role in Trócaire's response to the famine in Somalia in the early 1990s.
+O'Neill also worked in Ethiopia during the famine in the mid-1980s and played a central role in Trócaire's response to the famine in Somalia in the early 1990s.

-In response to the 2004 Indian Ocean earthquake disaster, the organisation raised a record €27.5 million through church collections, street collections, and private donations.
+In response to the 2004 Indian Ocean earthquake disaster, the organisation raised a record €27.7 million in Ireland through church collections, street collections, and private donations.

-In September 2015, Trócaire applauded the Irish Government's decision to receive 4,000 refugees into Ireland.
+In September 2015, Trócaire welcomed the Irish Government's decision to receive 4,000 refugees into Ireland.